mwittig/node-milight-promise/README.md

 The old command interface should work as is with the following exception:

-* the command function `rgbToHsv()` has ben removed to reduce the amount of code duplication.
+* the command function `rgbToHsv()` and `hsvToMilightColor()` have ben removed to reduce the amount of code duplication.
   If you use this function in your code you can now find the code in `helper.js` which is also exported using the `helper` property.

 There are also some subtle changes of the default behaviour: